• Undergraduate

 Course detail & modules

-This course will support you to develop your operational, management and communication skills to deliver an excellent customer experience.
+This course will help you develop these operational, management and communication skills in order to deliver an excellent customer experience.

-The diverse module options and the final year project will give you the opportunity to explore a particular area of tourism interest, which can help you identify and work towards your career goals.
+The diverse module options and the final year project will give you the opportunity to explore a particular area of interest which can help you identify and work towards your career goals.

 Placement*